jinhangjiang/Your-First-Python-Package-on-PyPI/README.md

 ## Step 3

 Install the following pathon package in your cmd:

     pip install setuptools
     pip install twine
     pip install wheel

+You will need them later.

+## Step 4

+Do the following changes in any order you want:

+- Replace your_main_code.py in src folder with your own python package and leave __init_.py as it is
+- Make changes to setup.py, instructions included in that file.
+- Pick your own license.
+  - Open the LICENSE file, click on Edit, click "Choose a license template", and select the license fullfills your needs.
+  - If you have no idea which license works for you, you can use the MIT license, which is one of the most common choices.
+  - Or, you can use this link to pick one: https://choosealicense.com/
+- Update CHANGELOG.md to reflect version information
+- Optional: create a test.py and put the file in the tests folder.
+Or you can remove the whole folder if you are confident that everything works great in your module.